First of all, are you “in”?

 - Smaller rooms with a handful of moderators: These tend to feel more intimate, have more open discussions, and allow for more opportunities to speak on stage.
 I tend to enjoy these as I feel a lot less intimidated and tend to get on stage more often.
 I hosted a room like this and plan to host more to help my ideal audience gain knowledge from our industry.

 - Follow clubs that make sense for you – you’ll discover that any rooms created inside a club tend to be at the top of your corridor (feed).
 Eventually, you may be invited to join the club.
-Once you join, check out that particular club’s rules (usually pinned to the top of the club) – you may discover you can create a room inside that club.
+Once you join, check out that particular club’s rules (located at the top of the club) – you may discover you can create a room inside that club, even if it’s not your own club.
 This is a good way to get used to moderating a room that may get a higher attendance rate than if you started the room without a club.

 - Eventually, if you want to attract your own audience, you’ll want to apply for your own club.
 Check out the Clubhouse guide for more details.